DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Pamuru ‘318 to utilize the desired image perspective technique, as taught by Pamuru ‘373, to arrive at the claimed invention discussed above.
 Such a modification is the result of combining prior art elements according to known methods to yield predictable results.
 As taught by Pamuru ‘373, the proposed modification allows for uniformity, saves time, and improves the quality of the displayed images to enhance the overall potential customer experience (Pamuru ‘373: Par.
 [0008]).

-In regards to Claim 2, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the system of claim 1, wherein the one or more processors, to generate the metadata, are configured to generate metadata that indicates image quality, wherein the image quality corresponds to at least one of a blur characteristic, a shadow characteristic, a lighting characteristic, or an external object characteristic (Pamuru ‘373: Par.
+In regards to Claim 2, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the system of claim 1, wherein the one or more processors, to generate the metadata, are configured to generate metadata that indicates image quality, wherein the image quality corresponds to at least one of a blur characteristic, a shadow characteristic, a lighting characteristic, or an external object characteristic (Pamuru ‘373: Par.
 [0009]; the machine learning and artificial intelligence technology associated with the system and method can differentiate between images and identify features within images; such features may include a desired perspective, inconsistent backgrounds, low detail, blurriness, shadows, glare, reflections, unwanted information, unwanted elements, poles, trees, lack or focus, poor resolution, rain, snow, fumes, smoke, mud, unwanted banners, unwanted overlays, etc.).

-In regards to Claim 3, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the system of claim 1, wherein the one or more processors, to generate the metadata, are configured to generate metadata that indicates a view of a vehicle included in an image, wherein the view of the vehicle corresponds to an exterior view of the vehicle, a view of an exterior component of the vehicle, an interior view of the vehicle, a view of an interior component of the vehicle, or a poster view of the vehicle (Pamuru ‘318: Par.
+In regards to Claim 3, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the system of claim 1, wherein the one or more processors, to generate the metadata, are configured to generate metadata that indicates a view of a vehicle included in an image, wherein the view of the vehicle corresponds to an exterior view of the vehicle, a view of an exterior component of the vehicle, an interior view of the vehicle, a view of an interior component of the vehicle, or a poster view of the vehicle (Pamuru ‘318: Par.
 [0071-0072] and Fig. 10; as shown in FIG. 10, classifications 136 may include descriptions of the image 30, such as what portion of the subject is shown in the image 30 and from what angle; AI/ML module 74 may determine, based on previously identified objects 76 in first image 52 that the classification 136 from list 134 most closely matching first image 52 is 3_4th_passenger_side_rear, indicating that first image 52 shows a three-quarters image of vehicle 40 taken from the rear passenger side of vehicle 40).

-In regards to Claim 4, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the system of claim 1, wherein the one or more processors, to generate the metadata, are configured to generate metadata that indicates an angle of a vehicle included in an image, wherein the angle of the vehicle corresponds to a select angle of a plurality of configured vehicle angles (Pamuru ‘318: Par.
+In regards to Claim 4, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the system of claim 1, wherein the one or more processors, to generate the metadata, are configured to generate metadata that indicates an angle of a vehicle included in an image, wherein the angle of the vehicle corresponds to a select angle of a plurality of configured vehicle angles (Pamuru ‘318: Par.
 [0071-0072] and Fig. 10; as shown in FIG. 10, classifications 136 may include descriptions of the image 30, such as what portion of the subject is shown in the image 30 and from what angle; AI/ML module 74 may determine, based on previously identified objects 76 in first image 52 that the classification 136 from list 134 most closely matching first image 52 is 3_4th_passenger_side_rear, indicating that first image 52 shows a three-quarters image of vehicle 40 taken from the rear passenger side of vehicle 40).

-In regards to Claim 5, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the system of claim 1, wherein the one or more processors, to modify the plurality of images, are configured to modify a size of the plurality of images or to modify a background of the plurality of images (Pamuru ‘318: Par.
+In regards to Claim 5, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the system of claim 1, wherein the one or more processors, to modify the plurality of images, are configured to modify a size of the plurality of images or to modify a background of the plurality of images (Pamuru ‘318: Par.
 [0075]; if module 74 determines 156 images 30 are to be segmented 164 from backgrounds 158, module 74 begins to segment vehicles 40 within images 30 from their associated backgrounds 158).

-In regards to Claim 6, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the system of claim 5, wherein the one or more processors, to modify the size of the plurality of images, are configured to modify the size of the plurality of images in accordance with a standard image size (Pamuru ‘318: Par.
+In regards to Claim 6, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the system of claim 5, wherein the one or more processors, to modify the size of the plurality of images, are configured to modify the size of the plurality of images in accordance with a standard image size (Pamuru ‘318: Par.
 [0077]; AI/ML module 74 automatically uses maximum height and width parameters predetermined by vehicle dealer 28 or otherwise, to resize the image 165 within the predefined size parameters), and wherein the one or more processors, to modify the background of the plurality of images, are configured to remove the background of the plurality of images or to add a new background to the plurality of images (Pamuru ‘318: Par.
 [0075]; if module 74 determines 156 images 30 are to be segmented 164 from backgrounds 158, module 74 begins to segment vehicles 40 within images 30 from their associated backgrounds 158).

-In regards to Claim 7, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the system of claim 1, wherein the one or more processors, to modify the plurality of images, are configured to select the primary image for each vehicle, wherein the primary image for each vehicle displays each vehicle in accordance with the same vehicle angle, wherein the same vehicle angle comprises a configured vehicle angle (Pamuru ‘373: Par.
+In regards to Claim 7, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the system of claim 1, wherein the one or more processors, to modify the plurality of images, are configured to select the primary image for each vehicle, wherein the primary image for each vehicle displays each vehicle in accordance with the same vehicle angle, wherein the same vehicle angle comprises a configured vehicle angle (Pamuru ‘373: Par.
 [0005] and [0055]; Certain sellers may desire a group of displayed product images all show the same perspective of the product offerings.
 While initially capturing all of the images from the desired perspective addresses this issue, sometimes a seller receives videos, or images from multiple sources that may include multiple images taken from a plurality of perspectives.
 It would therefore be desirable to provide a system that allows a seller to automatically select guidelines for images that the system automatically applies to a group of images to automatically sort into images showing product from a predetermined perspective; User interface 24 preferably automatically indicates to the dealer 28 the images and perspectives desired for display).

-In regards to Claim 8, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the system of claim 1, wherein the one or more processors are further configured to identify an image having an image quality that does not satisfy an image quality threshold (Pamuru ‘373: Par.
+In regards to Claim 8, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the system of claim 1, wherein the one or more processors are further configured to identify an image having an image quality that does not satisfy an image quality threshold (Pamuru ‘373: Par.
 [0004]; a system that allows a seller to automatically identify guidelines for images which a system automatically applies to a group of images to automatically sharpen and/or upscale as desired by the seller; it would also be desirable to allow a seller to select guidelines for images that a system automatically applies to a group of images to automatically identify and remove noise and undesirable artifacts such as fingerprints or smudges on the product, glare, reflections, etc.).

-In regards to Claim 9, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the system of claim 1, wherein the one or more processors, to obtain the plurality of images, are configured to receive the plurality of images without receiving any metadata associated with the plurality of images (Pamuru ‘318: Par.
+In regards to Claim 9, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the system of claim 1, wherein the one or more processors, to obtain the plurality of images, are configured to receive the plurality of images without receiving any metadata associated with the plurality of images (Pamuru ‘318: Par.
 [0060]; using computing device 16 to capture a plurality of images 30 of at a first item, preferably a first vehicle 31, with multiple images being taken).

 Regarding Claim 10:

-In regards to Claim 11, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the method of claim 10, wherein generating the metadata comprises generating metadata that indicates image quality, wherein the image quality corresponds to at least one of a blur characteristic, a shadow characteristic, a lighting characteristic, or an external object characteristic (Pamuru ‘373: Par.
+In regards to Claim 11, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the method of claim 10, wherein generating the metadata comprises generating metadata that indicates image quality, wherein the image quality corresponds to at least one of a blur characteristic, a shadow characteristic, a lighting characteristic, or an external object characteristic (Pamuru ‘373: Par.
 [0009]; the machine learning and artificial intelligence technology associated with the system and method can differentiate between images and identify features within images; such features may include a desired perspective, inconsistent backgrounds, low detail, blurriness, shadows, glare, reflections, unwanted information, unwanted elements, poles, trees, lack or focus, poor resolution, rain, snow, fumes, smoke, mud, unwanted banners, unwanted overlays, etc.).

-In regards to Claim 12, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the method of claim 10, wherein generating the metadata comprises generating metadata that indicates a view of an object included in an image, wherein the view of the object corresponds to an exterior view of the object, a view of an exterior component of the object, an interior view of the object, a view of an interior component of the object, or a poster view of the object (Pamuru ‘318: Par.
+In regards to Claim 12, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the method of claim 10, wherein generating the metadata comprises generating metadata that indicates a view of an object included in an image, wherein the view of the object corresponds to an exterior view of the object, a view of an exterior component of the object, an interior view of the object, a view of an interior component of the object, or a poster view of the object (Pamuru ‘318: Par.
 [0071-0072] and Fig. 10; as shown in FIG. 10, classifications 136 may include descriptions of the image 30, such as what portion of the subject is shown in the image 30 and from what angle; AI/ML module 74 may determine, based on previously identified objects 76 in first image 52 that the classification 136 from list 134 most closely matching first image 52 is 3_4th_passenger_side_rear, indicating that first image 52 shows a three-quarters image of vehicle 40 taken from the rear passenger side of vehicle 40).

-In regards to Claim 13, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the method of claim 10, wherein generating the metadata comprises generating metadata that indicates an angle of an object included in an image, wherein the angle of the object corresponds to a select angle of a plurality of configured object angles (Pamuru ‘318: Par.
+In regards to Claim 13, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the method of claim 10, wherein generating the metadata comprises generating metadata that indicates an angle of an object included in an image, wherein the angle of the object corresponds to a select angle of a plurality of configured object angles (Pamuru ‘318: Par.
 [0071-0072] and Fig. 10; as shown in FIG. 10, classifications 136 may include descriptions of the image 30, such as what portion of the subject is shown in the image 30 and from what angle; AI/ML module 74 may determine, based on previously identified objects 76 in first image 52 that the classification 136 from list 134 most closely matching first image 52 is 3_4th_passenger_side_rear, indicating that first image 52 shows a three-quarters image of vehicle 40 taken from the rear passenger side of vehicle 40).

-In regards to Claim 14, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the method of claim 10, wherein modifying the plurality of images comprises at least one of modifying a size of the plurality of images or modifying a background of the plurality of images (Pamuru ‘318: Par.
+In regards to Claim 14, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the method of claim 10, wherein modifying the plurality of images comprises at least one of modifying a size of the plurality of images or modifying a background of the plurality of images (Pamuru ‘318: Par.
 [0075]; if module 74 determines 156 images 30 are to be segmented 164 from backgrounds 158, module 74 begins to segment vehicles 40 within images 30 from their associated backgrounds 158).

-In regards to Claim 15, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the method of claim 10, wherein modifying the plurality of images comprises selecting the primary image for each vehicle, wherein the primary image for each vehicle displays each vehicle in accordance with the same vehicle angle, wherein the same vehicle angle comprises a configured vehicle angle.
+In regards to Claim 15, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the method of claim 10, wherein modifying the plurality of images comprises selecting the primary image for each vehicle, wherein the primary image for each vehicle displays each vehicle in accordance with the same vehicle angle, wherein the same vehicle angle comprises a configured vehicle angle.
 (Pamuru ‘373: Par.
 [0005] and [0055]; Certain sellers may desire a group of displayed product images all show the same perspective of the product offerings.
 While initially capturing all of the images from the desired perspective addresses this issue, sometimes a seller receives videos, or images from multiple sources that may include multiple images taken from a plurality of perspectives.
 It would therefore be desirable to provide a system that allows a seller to automatically select guidelines for images that the system automatically applies to a group of images to automatically sort into images showing product from a predetermined perspective; User interface 24 preferably automatically indicates to the dealer 28 the images and perspectives desired for display).

 Regarding Claim 16:

-In regards to Claim 17, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the non-transitory computer-readable medium of claim 16, wherein the one or more instructions, that cause the device to generate the metadata, cause the device to generate metadata that indicates image quality, wherein the image quality corresponds to at least one of a blur characteristic, a shadow characteristic, a lighting characteristic, or an external object characteristic (Pamuru ‘373: Par.
+In regards to Claim 17, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the non-transitory computer-readable medium of claim 16, wherein the one or more instructions, that cause the device to generate the metadata, cause the device to generate metadata that indicates image quality, wherein the image quality corresponds to at least one of a blur characteristic, a shadow characteristic, a lighting characteristic, or an external object characteristic (Pamuru ‘373: Par.
 [0009]; the machine learning and artificial intelligence technology associated with the system and method can differentiate between images and identify features within images; such features may include a desired perspective, inconsistent backgrounds, low detail, blurriness, shadows, glare, reflections, unwanted information, unwanted elements, poles, trees, lack or focus, poor resolution, rain, snow, fumes, smoke, mud, unwanted banners, unwanted overlays, etc.).

-In regards to Claim 18, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the non-transitory computer-readable medium of claim 16, wherein the one or more instructions, that cause the device to generate the metadata, cause the device to generate metadata that indicates a view of a vehicle of the plurality of vehicles, wherein the view of the vehicle corresponds to an exterior view of the vehicle, a view of an exterior component of the vehicle, an interior view of the vehicle, a view of an interior component of the vehicle, or a poster view of the vehicle (Pamuru ‘318: Par.
+In regards to Claim 18, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the non-transitory computer-readable medium of claim 16, wherein the one or more instructions, that cause the device to generate the metadata, cause the device to generate metadata that indicates a view of a vehicle of the plurality of vehicles, wherein the view of the vehicle corresponds to an exterior view of the vehicle, a view of an exterior component of the vehicle, an interior view of the vehicle, a view of an interior component of the vehicle, or a poster view of the vehicle (Pamuru ‘318: Par.
 [0071-0072] and Fig. 10; as shown in FIG. 10, classifications 136 may include descriptions of the image 30, such as what portion of the subject is shown in the image 30 and from what angle; AI/ML module 74 may determine, based on previously identified objects 76 in first image 52 that the classification 136 from list 134 most closely matching first image 52 is 3_4th_passenger_side_rear, indicating that first image 52 shows a three-quarters image of vehicle 40 taken from the rear passenger side of vehicle 40).

-In regards to Claim 19, Pamuru ‘318 as modified by Pamuru ‘373 further teaches the non-transitory computer-readable medium of claim 16, wherein the one or more instructions, that cause the device to generate the metadata, cause the device to generate metadata that indicates an angle of a vehicle of the plurality of vehicles, wherein the angle of the vehicle corresponds to the same vehicle angle (Pamuru ‘318: Par.
+In regards to Claim 19, Pamuru ‘318 as modified by Pamuru ‘373 and Vasisht further teaches the non-transitory computer-readable medium of claim 16, wherein the one or more instructions, that cause the device to generate the metadata, cause the device to generate metadata that indicates an angle of a vehicle of the plurality of vehicles, wherein the angle of the vehicle corresponds to the same vehicle angle (Pamuru ‘318: Par.
 [0071-0072] and Fig. 10; as shown in FIG. 10, classifications 136 may include descriptions of the image 30, such as what portion of the subject is shown in the image 30 and from what angle; AI/ML module 74 may determine, based on previously identified objects 76 in first image 52 that the classification 136 from list 134 most closely matching first image 52 is 3_4th_passenger_side_rear, indicating that first image 52 shows a three-quarters image of vehicle 40 taken from the rear passenger side of vehicle 40).

 Conclusion